ibm-cloud-docs/FileStorage/working-with-snapshots.md

 {: #listsnapshotUI}
 {: ui}

-A list of retained snapshots and space that is used can be seen on the **{{site.data.keyword.filestorage_short}} Detail** page.
+The list of retained snapshots and the space that is used can be seen on the **{{site.data.keyword.filestorage_short}} Detail** page.
 Management functions (editing schedules and adding more space) are conducted on the **{{site.data.keyword.filestorage_short}} Detail** page by using the **Actions** menu or links in the various sections on the page.
 The Snapshot page displays how much capacity the volume has and how much of it is used.

-You receive notifications when you reach space thresholds – 75 percent, 90 percent, and 95 percent.
+You receive notifications when you reach space thresholds – 75%, 90%, and 95%.

-- At **75% capacity**, a warning is sent that snapshot space usage exceeded 75 percent.
+- At **75% capacity**, a warning is sent that snapshot space usage exceeded 75%.
 To remediate this situation, you can manually add space, or delete retained unnecessary snapshots.
 You can reduce the number of retained snapshots in the schedule.
 If you reduce the snapshot data or increase the space, the warning system is reset, and no autodeletion occurs.
-- At **90% capacity**, a second warning is sent when snapshot space usage exceeded 90 percent.
+- At **90% capacity**, a second warning is sent when snapshot space usage exceeded 90%.
 Like with reaching 75% capacity, if you take the necessary actions to decrease the snapshot data or increase the space, the warning system is reset and no autodeletion occurs.
 - At **95% capacity**, a final warning is sent.
 If no action is taken to bring your space usage under the threshold, automatic deletion starts so that future snapshots can be created.
-Scheduled snapshots are deleted, starting with the oldest, until usage drops under 95 percent.
+Scheduled snapshots are deleted, starting with the oldest, until usage drops under 95%.
 Snapshots continue to be deleted each time usage exceeds 95% until it drops under the threshold.
 If the space is manually increased or snapshots are manually deleted, the warning is reset, and reissued if the threshold is exceeded again.
 If no actions are taken, this notification is the only warning that you receive.

 By default, snapshot warning notifications are enabled for every customer.
 However, you can choose to disable them.
 When this feature is disabled, all ticket generation and notifications are stopped.
 You can disable and enable notifications for the volume at any time from the CLI.